Single Atom Graphene Nanogap

 Chemists at Leiden University have developed a method yielding a device separating two single carbon atoms from two individual conducting graphene layers.

-The invention enables the fabrication of a graphene nanogap using a simple methodology.
-It has been impossible till now to fabricate a graphene nanogap.
+The invention allows the fabrication of a graphene nanogap using a simple methodology.
+It has been impossible until now to manufacture a graphene nanogap.

 Details and State of Development:

 - Fabrication process of the gap is validated